xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 ## Grant recipients for 2019

 For 2019, we have allocated USD2000 to be distributed to open source projects that the engineering team have chosen.
+A total of around USD1980 was managed to be disbursed to projects from that amount.

 ### [Fabric](https://github.com/fabric/fabric)